nongma123/Bank-Customer-Segmentation/README.md

 ## 🚀 **Objective 1: Prepare the Data for Modeling**
 The first objective is to prepare the data for modeling by:
-- Selecting a subset of fields.
-- Ensuring all fields are numeric.
-- Exploring distributions of the selected features.
-- Engineering a new feature to enhance segmentation quality.

-Read the "Bank_Churn.csv" file and preview the top 5 rows
 1. **Read and Preview the Data**
    - Load the **`Bank_Churn.csv`** file.
    - Preview the **top 5 rows** to understand the structure of the dataset.